-Click the browse button to display the Pollutant Treatments dialog box, which is described in detail on page 462.
+Click the [...] browse button to display the Pollutant Treatments dialog box.
 The Pollutant Treatments dialog box defines the treatment functions for pollutants entering the storage node.

 WSEL Initial (or Initial Depth)

 Elevation of the water in the storage node (or depth of water above the storage node invert) at the start of the simulation (ft or m).